MTE-studios/MTE-website/README.md

 Planning to use: Vue JS and Golang/C/C++ backend.

 # About us:
-Hello, and welcome to MDE studios !
+Hello, and welcome to MTE studios !
 We're small development group from Bulgaria.
 We're currently working on our latest research project: A car-selling website.